What is Vendor Management?

 • Set up billing and payment processes

-• Integration with IT asset management systems
+• Integrate with IT asset management and CMDB

 Metrics to track: